structr/structr/README.md

 ## Copyright and License

-Copyright 2010-2015 Structr GmbH
+Copyright 2010-2016 Structr GmbH

-Structr is licensed under the GPLv3 and AGPLv3 (Structr UI).
+Structr is dual licensed under the GPLv3 and AGPLv3.
+[Commercial editions](https://structr.com/editions) also available.